 The FAA hires pilots to create and inspect operations, both in the air and on the ground.
 Pilots for the FAA can inspect airways and test and identify problems with terminal and enroute procedures.
 The FAA will surely be hiring more pilots to assist with the implementation of NextGen, so check out the FAA jobs website for updates.

 Avianation.com is another job site that charges monthly or yearly fees to search and apply for jobs.
 The website boasts that they offer the most variety of job postings for low-time to high-time pilots.
 It's good for pilots looking for a global career, as well as cargo operations.
 The site does seem to incorporate information from a variety of sources.
 As with any site that charges, be careful you aren't paying for information you could be getting for free (such as job postings from the FAA and NTSB, which can always be found on the respective individual websites).

 The monster of all job search sites, Monster.com is always a good place to look.
 It's a little light on the aviation jobs, especially flying jobs, and you might have to weed through the ads and irrelevant work-at-home jobs to find what you need.
 But Monster is a good tool for those of you that can relocate.
 There are a lot of postings for metropolitan areas, but you may notice that there are few listings for smaller cities and towns.

-Similar to Monster.com, you may get lucky and find a few pilot postings here if you can get through the ads and unrelated postings.
-Be aware of the many pilot jobs for military careers (unless that's what you're looking for).
+Careerbuilder.com is similar to Monster.com.
+You might get lucky and find a few pilot postings here if you can get through the ads and unrelated postings.
+Be aware of the many pilot jobs for military careers that require a military commitment.
 The posts rarely disclose the military commitment required up front, and it can be a time-waster if you don't actually desire (or qualify for) a flying career in the military.